How Do LLMs Use Their Depth?: Introduction

-We also uncover that LLMs use their depth dynamically based on the task at hand. (i) First, we show that during regular next token prediction, easier to predict tokens corresponding to punctuation and function words begin to get predicted correctly by early-to-mid LLM layers, whereas harder to predict tokens like nouns and verbs appear much later. (ii) We then look at multi-token fact recall task, where the model is asked factual questions whose answers span multiple tokens.
-We see that the second and third answer token predictions appear much earlier than the first, indicating a higher computational load associated with selecting the initial response direction. (iii) Finally, we analyze the layer-wise prediction dynamics when the models perform downstream tasks with a constrained set of option choices, such as answering multiple-choice (MCQ) or True/False questions.
-We show this task can be broken down into two steps: by the middle layers, the model arrives at the valid option choices as top-ranked predictions, and at the later layers, it deliberates between the valid options to reach the final answer.
-These experiments are indicative of \emph{Complexity-Aware Depth Use}, where easier tasks require fewer layers of computation.
+We also show that LLMs use their depth dynamically based on the task at hand through three case studies. (i) First, we analyze the layer-wise prediction dynamics when the models perform downstream tasks with a constrained set of option choices, such as answering multiple-choice (MCQ) or True/False questions.
+We uncover that the model performs this task in two steps with a clear \emph{phase transition}: it first collects the valid option choices as top-ranked predictions by the middle layers, and in later layers the model deliberates between the valid options to reach the final answer.
+We also accompany this case study with activation patching experiment showing causal evidence of a clear phase transition happening as the model performs such downstream tasks. (ii) We then look at multi-token fact recall task, where the model is asked factual questions whose answers span multiple tokens.
+We see that the second and third answer token predictions appear much earlier than the first, indicating a higher computational load associated with selecting the initial response direction. (iii) Finally, we show that during regular next token prediction, easier to predict tokens corresponding to function words and punctuation begin to get predicted correctly by early-to-mid LLM layers, whereas harder to predict tokens like nouns and verbs appear much later.
+The above two case studies are also accompanied by early exiting experiments.
+Together, these experiments are indicative of \emph{Complexity-Driven Depth Use}, where easier tasks require fewer layers of computation.

-Thus, through various experiments, we show that LLMs internally structure their computations following a ``Guess-then-Refine'' strategy, where they propose high-frequency tokens as top-ranked proposals in early layers, which later get modified into contextually appropriate tokens in deeper layers.
-We also show that LLMs are natural dynamic depth models and use their depth intelligently based on the complexity of the task.
-More complex predictions require larger depth, while easier computations finish earlier.
 We perform this analysis on four open-weight models - GPT2-XL \citep{gpt-2}, Pythia-6.9B \citep{pythia}, Llama2-7B \citep{llama2} and Llama3-8B \citep{llama3}.
-This analysis is done using the TunedLens probe \citep{tunedlens} probe, which allows us to decode earlier layer representations with higher fidelity.
-We also perform ablations on TunedLens to confirm that our results represent information content in early layers.
+The experiments are done using the TunedLens probe probe, which allows us to decode earlier layer representations with higher fidelity.
+We also provide independent evidence with causal ablations and early exiting experiments to confirm our findings.
+Addionally, we also perform ablations on TunedLens to confirm that our results represent information content in early layers.